Zarthus/irc-twitter-bot/docs/configuration.md

-plugin.twitter.consumer_secret: String, Your Twitter API consumer secret plugin.twitter.access_token: String, Your Twitter API access token plugin.twitter.access_token_secret: String, Your Twitter API access token secret
+plugin.twitter.consumer_secret: String, Your Twitter API consumer secret plugin.twitter.access_token: String, Your Twitter API access token plugin.twitter.access_token_secret: String, Your Twitter API access token secret plugin.twitter.ignore_old_tweets: Boolean, implements a workaround for the bug where old tweets removed from the history due to history limits get shown again.

 logging: Boolean, log to file or not?
 prefix: String char, what is the prefix to our commands?